 Step 3.
 In the end-user license agreement, click Agree to proceed next step.

 Step 4.
 Select the target disk to install Proxmox and giveNext.

 Step 5.
 Select your country, time zone, and keyboard layout, and then press Next.

 Step 6.
-In this page you must insert the password for the default root account and then confirm the password, also insert your email address, then press Next.
+On this page you must insert the password for the default root account and then confirm the password, also insert your email address, then press Next.

 Step 7.
 In the network configuration, Enter the FQDN for the host and give the IP address, gateway, DNS, and finally click Next.

 Step 8.
-We have successfully installed Proxmox, now reboot the system.
+We have successfully installed Proxmox, and now reboot the system.

 Step 9.
 After rebooting the system, the following window appears.